programmurr/astro-tutorial/src/blog/post-4.md

 tags: ["astro", "successes"]
 ---

-This post should show up with my other blog posts, because `import.meta.glob()` is returning a list of all my posts in order to create my list.
+This post should show up with my other blog posts, because `getCollection()` is returning a list of all my posts in order to create my list.